-Changes in the portion of fair value of derivative financial instruments designated as and qualifying as a cash flow hedge and which effectively hedge changes in the value of the hedged item, are recognised in other comprehensive income.
+Changes in the portion of fair value of derivative financial instruments designated as and qualifying as a cash flow hedge and which effectively hedge changes in the value of the hedged item, are recognised in OCI.
 The gain or loss relating to the ineffective portion is recognised immediately in profit or loss.
-When the hedged transaction results in gains or losses, amounts previously recognised in other comprehensive income are transferred to the same item as the hedged item when the hedged item is recognised in the profit or loss.
-When the hedged item is a non-financial asset, the amount recognised in other comprehensive income is transferred to the carrying amount of the asset when the non-financial asset is recognised.
+When the hedged transaction results in gains or losses, amounts previously recognised in OCI are transferred to the same item as the hedged item when the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.
+When the hedged item is recognised in the profit or loss.